samaksh-dubey/obsidian-cse/DS & Algo/Sorting/Solutions/Insertion Sort.md

 Logic:
 1. Array divided into two parts - sorted + unsorted denoted by single pointer unsorted
-2. Take first element of unsorted part and insert it into the right position in sorted part (This happens inside a nested loop)
+2. Take first element of unsorted part and insert it into the right position in sorted part (This happens inside a nested loop and right after this loop)
 3. Increment unsorted pointer

 Code: